Skip to main content

 The formation of the DNA double helix represents the first-order packaging of the chromosome structure.
 The formation of nucleosomes represents the second level of chromosomal packaging in eukaryotes.
 In vitro data suggest that nucleosomes are then arranged into either a solenoid structure, which consists of 6 nucleosomes linked together by the Histone H1 linker proteins, or a zigzag structure that is similar to the solenoid construct, as shown in Figure \(\PageIndex{16}\).
 Both the solenoid and zigzag structures are approximately 30 nm in diameter.
 The solenoid and zigzag structures reported from in vitro data have not yet been confirmed to occur in vivo.

 Figure \(\PageIndex{16}\): Chromosome Structure.
-(1) DNA double helix is approximately 2 nm in diameter.
+(1) The DNA double helix is approximately 2 nm in diameter.
 (2) The nucleosome core structure is approximately 11 nm in diameter.
 (3) The solenoid/zigzag structure is approximately 30 nm in diameter and is proposed to form chromosome loops (4) during cellular interphase and more condensed chromosome territories (5) during mitosis.
 Image by: MBInfo

-During interphase, each chromosome occupies a spatially limited, roughly elliptical domain, which is known as a chromosome territory (CT).
+During interphase, each chromosome occupies a spatially limited, roughly elliptical domain known as a chromosome territory (CT).
 Each chromosome territory is composed of higher-order chromatin units, approximately 1 Mb in size.
 These units are likely composed of smaller loop domains that contain the solenoid/zigzag structural motifs.
-On the other hand, 1Mb domains can themselves serve as smaller units in higher-order chromatin structures.
+On the other hand, 1 Mb domains can themselves serve as smaller units within higher-order chromatin structures.

 Chromosome territories are known to be arranged radially around the nucleus.
-This arrangement is both cell and tissue-type-specific and is also evolutionarily conserved.
+This arrangement is both cell- and tissue-type-specific and evolutionarily conserved.
 The radial organization of chromosome territories was shown to correlate with their gene density and size.
 In this case, the gene-rich chromosomes occupy interior positions, whereas larger, gene-poor chromosomes tend to be located around the periphery.
 Chromosome territories are also dynamic structures, with genes able to relocate from the periphery towards the interior once they have been ‘switched on’.
 In other cases, genes may move in the opposite direction or maintain their position.
 The eviction of genes from their chromosome territories into the interchromatin compartment or a neighboring chromosome territory is often accompanied by the formation of large decondensed chromatin loops.

 Models describing chromosome territory arrangement

 Figure \(\PageIndex{17}\): Computer Models of Chromosome Territory (CT) Structure.
-In the CT-IC model, the space between discrete CTs can be visualized in light and electron microscope and is called the interchromatin compartment (IC).
+In the CT-IC model, the space between discrete CTs can be visualized in light and electron microscopes and is called the interchromatin compartment (IC).
 Transcription factories (TF, green color) are localized predominantly in perichromatin region.
 In the ICN model, the interchromatin compartment is not apparent.
 Instead, the space between CTs is occupied by intermingling decondensed chromatin loops, which often share the same transcription factories.
 Image by: MBInfo

 1. The chromosome territory-interchromatin compartment (CT-IC) model describes two principal compartments: chromosome territories (CTs) and an interchromatin compartment (IC).
 In this model, chromosome territories form an interconnected chromatin network that is associated with an adjacent 3D space, known as the interchromatin compartment.
 The latter can be observed using both light and electron microscopy.